NokkenForlag/modulus/frontend/README.md

-# Modulus Frontend – GitHub Pages
+# Modulus Frontend

-This directory contains the static frontend for the Modulus project, published via GitHub Pages.
+This directory contains the static frontend for the Modulus project, served by Render.
 It handles login routing, role storage, and access testing in coordination with Webflow and Feide.

 ## 📁 File Overview

+These files are used for integration with Webflow and testing authentication.

 | File                     | Description                                                                 |
 |--------------------------|-----------------------------------------------------------------------------|